Indianapolis Colts

 Indianapolis Colts Overview

 The Indianapolis Colts are a professional American football team competing in the National Football League (NFL) as a member of the American Football Conference (AFC) South division.
-Established in 1953 originally in Baltimore, Maryland, the franchise relocated to Indianapolis, Indiana, in 1984.
-The team is recognized for its distinctive speed blue and white colors and the mascot Blue.
-The Colts have won four NFL Championships and play their home games at Lucas Oil Stadium in Indianapolis.
-Ownership is led by Carlie Irsay-Gordon, with Chris Ballard serving as general manager and Shane Steichen as head coach.
+Established on January 23, 1953, and originally based in Baltimore, Maryland, the franchise relocated to Indianapolis in 1984 and has since become one of the most recognized clubs in the league.
+The team plays its home games at Lucas Oil Stadium in Indianapolis, Indiana, and is identified by its speed blue, white, facemask gray, and anvil black color scheme, along with a live mascot named Blue.

 Founding and Organizational Origins